More like this:

 ► Find out which we would choose

-Some of the best electric cars on sale are now small electric cars – particularly city-scything hatchbacks with more affordable pricing.
+Some of the best electric cars on sale are the smallest – particularly city-scything hatchbacks with more affordable pricing.
 This is good news for consumers as they make electric vehicle (EV) technology available to more people, and because EVs are also often at their most effective around town.
+The number available continues to grow too.

 Shop small, and you’ll get all the benefits of an electric car while limiting the drawbacks.
 You get the same instant acceleration and quiet interior as a large EV, but because small EVs are designed to spend most of their time in a city (surrounded by charging points), range anxiety is less of a concern.
 You’ll also find they’re more efficient – so go further per charge – at lower speeds and in stop-start traffic.